Изображения страниц

 All hate had license given it, all rage reins.

 Cet.
-Slaughter bestrid the streets, and stretch'd himself
+Slaughter bestrid the streets, and stretch'd him

 To seem more huge; whilst to his stained thighs